 Main Purpose of Job

-A Family Support Worker II is the full-performance level of work providing in-home support services that enable individuals to maintain their independence and well being, assist in preserving the family structure, promote a functional home environment and teach clients to make use of available community resources.
-Employees function as a member of a treatment or service team and visit clients' homes to identify needs and provide in-home assistance in activities associated with daily living, personal care, care giving or parenting.
-Employees in this classification do not supervise other employees.
+A Family Support Worker II is the full-performance level of work providing in-home support services that enable individuals to maintain their independence and well-being, assist in preserving the family structure, promote a functional home environment and teach clients to make use of available community resources.
+Employees in this classification function as members of treatment or service teams and visit clients' homes to identify needs and provide in-home assistance in activities associated with daily living, personal care, care giving or parenting.

 Visits clients' homes to identify needs and provide in-home assistance for clients through teaching and demonstrating practical living skills including, but not limited to, meal planning, household maintenance, laundry, shopping, positive parenting and caring for dependents, conflict resolution, interpersonal relationship skills, job readiness, locating and securing housing, and household budgeting;